ucsb-cs156/w24/lab/jpa03.md

 </tbody>
 </table>

+If it looks like the one on the left, click the green button that says "Enable Actions on this Repository".

-Next, visit the file docs/README.md on GitHub and read what it says to do to configure the documentation for your repo on Github Pages.
+Next, visit the file [`docs/github-pages.md`](https://github.com/ucsb-cs156-m23/STARTER-jpa03/blob/main/docs/github-pages.md) on GitHub and read what it says to do to configure the documentation for your repo on Github Pages.

 ## Step 4: Configure your app for localhost as documented in the README.md